wmacmillan/modern-data-product-co/pages/README.md

 Data → Information → Knowledge → Action → Results

 A data product company takes data and transforms the data into information.
-The information should be presented in such a way that it easily produces knowledge for the user.<sup id="a1">[1](#f1)</sup> The goal of a data product company is to efficiently move from data to the conditions for knowledge acquition in the user base.
-For a data product with a subscription fee, users are synonomous with clients.<sup id="a1">[2](#f1),[3](#f1)</sup>
+The information should be presented in such a way that it easily produces knowledge for the user.^[An AI-product company, by comparison, takes data and produces actions.
+An AI system creates a closed-loop system where results are measured and fed back into the system as data.]
+The goal of a data product company is to efficiently move from data to the conditions for knowledge acquition in the user base.
+For a data product with a subscription fee, users are synonomous with clients.^[N.b.
+For a firm like Facebook, the user base and client base are not the same.
+Facebook clients are advitisers, and the users are human chattel.]^[This document will attempt to use the term "client" when referring to applications that run on user-owned hardware.]

 A data product is a combination of three elements: